AHmims/Solder/README.md

 <div align="center">
     <h3 align="center">Solder</h3>
     <p align="center">
-        Solder is an ambitious peace of software that'll take you into an unforgettable journey
+        Solder is an ambitious piece of software that'll take you on an unforgettable journey
         <br />
         <br />
         <a href="https://github.com/ahmims/solder/issues">Report Bug</a>